gSchool/hash-basics/README.md

 1. Fork and clone this repo
 1. Look at the data in `person.rb`
 2. 1.
 Check out `00_example.rb` for an example of what to do (basically, just `puts` things out
-1. Import the tracker stories and work through them.
+1. Import the tracker stories in `stories.csv` and work through them.